-Responsibility of the Board of Directors and the President
+Responsibility of the Board of Directors and the CEO

-The Board of Directors is responsible for the proposal for appropriations of the Company's profit or loss.
-At the proposal of a dividend, this includes an assessment of whether the dividend is justifiable considering the requirements which the Company's type of operations, size and risks place on the size of the Company's equity, consolidation requirements, liquidity and position in general.
+The Board of Directors is responsible for the proposal for appropriations of the Society's profit or loss.
+At the proposal of a dividend, this includes an assessment of whether the dividend is justifiable considering the requirements which the Society's and the Group's type of operations, size and risks place on the size of the Society's and the Group's shareholders' equity, consolidation requirements, liquidity and position in general.

-The Board of Directors is responsible for the Company's organisation and the administration of the Company's affairs.
-This includes among other things continuous assessment of the Company's financial situation and ensuring that the Company's organisation is designed so that the accounting, management of assets and the Company's financial affairs otherwise are controlled in a reassuring manner.
-The President shall manage the ongoing administration according to the Board of Directors'

-guidelines and instructions and among other matters take measures that are necessary to fulfil the Company's accounting in accordance with law and handle the management of assets in a reassuring manner.
+The Board of Directors is responsible for the Society's organisation and the administration of the Society's affairs.
+This includes among other things continuous assessment of the Society's and the Group's financial situation and ensuring that the Society's organisation is designed so that the accounting, management of assets and the Society's financial affairs otherwise are controlled in a reassuring manner.
+The President is responsible for the ongoing management in accordance with the Board's guidelines and instructions, including taking the measures necessary for the Society's accounting to be completed in accordance with the law and for the management of funds being handled in a secure manner.